raedwulf/vor/README.md

 License
 -------

-The license for this project is typically the MIT/Expat license.
-However, certain files are also released in public domain and are plainly marked in the file as such.
+The license for this project is the MIT/Expat license.

 > Copyright (c) 2011 Tai Chi Minh Ralph Eastwood <tcmreastwood@gmail.com>
 >